Curly-leaf pondweed is a rooted, submersed aquatic plant. Its coloration varies from olive-green to reddish-brown.

 Reproductive structures are called turions.
 They are brown, typically a half-inch in size and look like sharp small pinecones.
 It can also reproduce via seed, but seeds play a small role in reproduction.

-The root structure comprises of a thick, pale yellow slender rhizome (an underground stem that sends out roots and shoots from its nodes).
+Rhizomes (an underground stem that sends out roots and shoots from its nodes) are thick and pale yellow in color.
 Many stems can be connected by one rhizome.

-Curly-leaf pondweed generally grows from the shore to depths of 15 feet of water, and can grow up to 15 feet tall.
+Curly-leaf pondweed generally grows from the shore to water depths of 15 feet, and can grow up to 15 feet tall.
 It tolerates low water clarity and will readily invade disturbed areas.
 Curly-leaf can be distinguished from native pondweeds by its unique life cycle.
 Turions sprout in the fall, and it is generally the first pondweed to come up in the spring.
 It typically flowers, fruits, and produces turions in June before dying back in mid-summer.

 Origin and Spread